Presented by Flying Over Time

 A Rare, Never-Before-Seen Unveiling

 For the first time in public, Donald A. Hall’s personal photographs from 1924–1926 will be revealed — intimate, surprising images from the man who designed the most famous airplane in history.
-These photographs were discovered in a trunk by Hall’s grandson, Nova Hall, and have never been exhibited publicly.
+These photographs were discovered in a trunk by Hall’s grandson, Nova Hall, and have never been exhibited outside Arizona.

 Storytelling That Honors the Builders